 Indeed, many routers on the market can simultaneously deliver Wi-Fi and storage space for your entire home.
 Specifically, they allow you to share files stored on an external drive with the rest of the network.

 This post, among other things, talks about the storage-related use of a USB-ready Wi-Fi router.
-You’ll also find the link to my list of recommended routers and tips on how to best set up one as a NAS server.
+You'll also find the link to my list of recommended routers and tips on setting up one as a NAS server.

 Dong's note: I first published this post on September 24, 2019, and updated it on August 12, 2020, to add more relevant information.

 What’s the use of a Wi-Fi router USB port?

 Not every Wi-Fi router has a USB port, but if yours happens to have one, chances are you can use it for (at least one of) the following:

 Host that (old) printer

 Print serving is the original function of a router USB port.
 Connect a USB printer to this port, and it's now available to the entire network.
 There's no need to buy a printer for each person anymore.

 Five or six years ago, this feature was a big deal since printers at the time were mostly USB-only.
 Nowadays, those with a built-in network port or Wi-Fi are commonplace.
-With that, some new Wi-Fi routers don’t offer the print serving feature anymore, though many still do.
+Some new Wi-Fi routers don't offer the print serving feature anymore, though many still do.

 This feature allows the router to host a cellular USB modem and share the mobile Internet with the entire network.
 A cellular connection is a great way to have a backup Internet when your broadband service, like DSL or cable, is down.

 Note that a router with this feature only supports specific cellular modems.
 Make sure you check the manual to know which one to get.